 Looking into the grievances of the existing EV owners of around 4,000 is a must.
-Most of them are pioneers and opinion leaders, although many changed hands.
+Many are pioneers and opinion leaders, although many changed hands.
 It is paramount to build confidence in the prospects for new EVs to invest better.

-The biggest issue is the replacement battery scarcity, costs, and the old-fashioned logistics systems with no clear guidance.
 New battery prices are still at the level of 330$ per kWh (pack level) which makes a small 24 kWh pack for about 8,000 USD (LKR 2.5M approx with freight).
-Although the OEM kWh prices are at the 200USD level, it will take a minimum of two more years to get these impacted to the replacement battery market.
+Although the OEM kWh prices are at the 200USD level, it will take few more years to get these impacted to the replacement battery market.

 We have submitted a comprehensive proposal to the Ministry of Environment to mitigate this issue and a guideline to implement a licensing procedure to facilitate and protect current EV owners.

 2. PAVE WAY FOR NEW EV:

 Facilitating imports of new EVs / making duty-free for all categories (regardless of the motor or battery capacity).
 If not, only cheap, sub-standard EVs will reach our shores.